dghost/glslRiftDistort/glsl150/README.md

 In order for the shader to compile correctly it needs to have a vertex shader attached.
 I have included the file empty.shdr to be used for that purpose.
 It's really nothing special, but it's there if you need it.

 ####Uniforms

-- ScaleIn matches the variable ScaleIn referenced by the Rift SDK docs.
+- `ScaleIn` matches the variable ScaleIn referenced by the Rift SDK docs.
-- Scale matches the variable Scale referenced by the Rift SDK docs.
-If you want to apply a texture scaling value you should add it to this.
+- `Scale` matches the variable Scale referenced by the Rift SDK docs.
-- HmdWarpParam matches the variable HmdWarpParam referenced by the Rift SDK docs.
-It is equivalent to the DistortionK[] value.
+- `HmdWarpParam` matches the variable HmdWarpParam referenced by the Rift SDK docs.
-- DistortionOffset matches the viewport shift value that is mentioned in the Rift SDK.
+- `DistortionOffset` matches the viewport shift value that is mentioned in the Rift SDK.

 The geometry shader itself generates the LensCenter and ScreenCenter values.
 At a later date I might update this later to support setting center points for the lenses, or alternatively make a common geometry shader that can be used to draw both without rebinding shaders.
 Again, the point of this was largely to follow Rift SDK conventionswhile using modern OpenGL.